 Many people in the Florida construction industry think that you need to send your Notice to Owner 45 days from first furnishing labor or materials.
 But this is incorrect.
 The Notice to Owner has to be received by the proper parties on or before the 45th day from first furnishing labor or material.

 If you use send your Florida NTOs using the proper US Postal Service manifest — and make sure that it is stamped by the post office by the 40th day — then your Notice to Owner is considered served.
 Note that you must send your Florida NTOs by the 40th day, with no exceptions.
 If you send your notice after that — day 41 or 42, for example — and it is not received on or before the 45th day, you will lose your lien rights.
 If, however, you make the 40th day deadline but the NTO is not actually received until after the 45th day, it will be deemed as timely served.

 a.
-How to count your NTO deadline
+How do you count your NTO deadline?

 b.
 What happens if the 45th day falls on a weekend or holiday?

-If the 45th day falls on a weekend or legal holiday, it rolls to the next business day.
+While you usually count weekends and holidays, if the 45th day falls on a weekend or legal holiday, it rolls to the next business day.

 c.
 How does SunRay’s post office manifest work?